-This course examines the role gender played and continues to play in shaping sport in our society.
-Students will examine topics such as Title IX, gender and social context, and the representation of female athletes in the media.
+This course examines the role gender played and continues to play in shaping sport in society.
+Students will examine topics such as Title IX, gender and social context, and the representation of athletes in the media.
 This course is cross-listed with the Gender and Women's Studies major.
-Fall.
+Spring.
 A-F grading only.

 321 Culture and Sport.
 (2)

 This course will examine the cultural implications of how sport affects society.
 Students will understand that sport serves as a cultural lens that reflects and defines cultural beliefs and values.
 Historical, political and economic views will be studied along with fandom and youth sport models.
-Spring.
+20 hour service learning requirement.
+Fall.
 A-F grading only.

 390 Sport Ethics.
 (4)